pothi/wordpress-nginx/README.md

 # nginx -t && service nginx restart
 ```

-### Changes compared to Debian derivatives

-CentOS has a different file naming convention, yet simple directory structure, when compared to Debian derivatives.
-Let me describe them and I'd let you decide upon how you'd want to structure your files and name those files.

-+ The configuration for default sites are named as `default.conf` and `ssl.conf` in `/etc/nginx/conf.d/`.
-+ There is no `sites-available` or `sites-enabled` folder.
-+ The file `/etc/nginx/fastcgi_params` in Debian is named as `/etc/nginx/fastcgi.conf` in CentOS.

 ## Questions, Issues or Bugs?

 + Please submit issues or bugs via Github